 Q: Can a receiver choose to improve his or her abilities?

-A: Absolutely, up to a point.
-Like playing the piano or running a mile, the gift can be practiced and improved to develop it up to a person’s maximum potential.
-However, just as in playing music or running fast, each human will have their own natural limits.
+A: Up to a point.
+Like playing the piano or running a mile, the gift can be practiced to develop it up to a person’s maximum potential.
+However each human will have their own natural limits.
 A person who has chosen, consciously or not, to develop and use their abilities as a receiver to their fullest is known as an adept receiver.
 It is estimated that about ten percent of all human receivers have learned to be adept, whether they realize it or not.
 This is not an insignificant phenomenon, as it currently amounts to almost seven million humans.

 Q: Is being a receiver the same as being a telepath?

 A; No. Only about one in one thousand adept receivers will find that their abilities progress into the range of true telepathy.
-The delineation between the two categories has no clear boundary, but based on our research we estimate that there are seven thousand or so true telepaths alive today.
+There is no clear delineation between the two categories, but based on our research we estimate that there are seven thousand or so true telepaths alive today.

 Q: How does a receiver become a telepath?

-A: Telepaths seem to all be born as receivers, and many of them develop into telepaths spontaneously as children or as teenagers.
-Less often the ability develops spontaneously in later life, even, surprisingly often, in old age.
-Just as often, however, receivers are catapulted into being telepaths by a strong experience such as a life-threatening event or danger to a loved one, in which telepathy aids them even though they may not be aware of it at the time.
+A: Telepaths are born as receivers, and some of them develop into telepaths as children or young adults.
+The ability also develops spontaneously in later life, even, surprisingly often, in old age.
+Often receivers are catapulted into being telepaths by a strong experience such as a life-threatening event or danger to a loved one, in which telepathy aids them even though they may not be aware of it at the time.
 In other cases, the catalyst is close association with someone who already is a strong telepath.
 Whatever the cause, once the transition to full telepathy is made, there is no going back.
 And if another telepath has been involved, then the mental bridge that has been built between the two minds appears to be permanent.

-A: No. Remember that the vast majority of people transmit but do not receive.
-If one tries to place a thought or feeling in the minds of ninety-nine percent of the general population, the recipient will have no idea about it whatsoever.
-If a thought is placed instead in the mind of a receiver, it will generally result in a vague, fleeting sensation that will likely be ignored.
+A: No. The vast majority of people transmit but do not receive.
+If one tries to place a thought or feeling in the minds of ninety-nine percent of the population, the recipient will have no idea about it.
+If a thought is placed in the mind of a receiver, it will result in a vague, fleeting sensation that will likely be ignored.

 Q: But couldn’t someone place ideas in the mind of another telepath?